AlexSisay/AlexSisay/README.md

 I also obtained my Msc in Communication Technology and Multimedia at University of Brescia, Brescia, Italy.

+Currently, I am a PhD student in AI in Medicine at University of Brescia, Italy.
+I am working on the use of computer vision for diagnosis of spinal disease, in particular disc herniation.
-Research interest:  Deep learning based Medical image analysis
+Research interest:  Deep learning based Medical image analysis, Computer Vision, Medical Imaging

 <!---
 AlexSisay/AlexSisay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.